keighl/sticky-loops/README.md

 > What does a brainstorm really sound like?

 The answer is here!
-Sticky Loops takes any gaggle of sticky notes in a Figjam document and tranforms them into an awesome sequenced drum machine.
+Sticky Loops takes the sticky notes in a FigJam file and tranforms them into an awesome drum machine.
 Useful for...

 - Daily scrum concerts
-- Setting meeting tempo
+- Setting a meeting cadence
 - Priotizing ideas by downbeat
 - Metronome-based design and concepting
-- Flow disruption
+- General distraction

 Instructions